 The policy statement for Williams Kastner outlines this commitment as part of its strategic plan: Williams Kastner’s strategic plan requires all aspects of human diversity amongst the persons who are its owners and employees.

 In order to obtain diversity we must actively seek it.
-Each element and activity of recruitment and hiring for employment must take diversity into consideration.
+Each element and activity of recruitment and hiring for employment must consider diversity.

 In order to maintain and nurture diversity, each of us must not only understand and tolerate the differences between ourselves and those with whom we work, but more importantly, we must outwardly manifest our desire to embrace those differences as a positive good benefiting everyone.
 This understanding and appreciation must be reflected positively by our everyday words and deeds.
 Finally, we must understand that as an organization, these very differences will provide the excellence we seek in our practitioners and support staff that will give us a competitive edge in the delivery of client services.